Escaping human trafficking: There is a way out - NewsBreak

 Wheeling, W.Va.
 (WTRF) – The ongoing trial of Ghislaine Maxwell has pushed a difficult-to-discuss topic in the national conversation.

-Police have arrested human trafficker nationwide—but their crimes just aren’t going away.
+Police have arrested human traffickers nationwide—but their crimes just aren’t going away.

 And West Virginia’s rates of poverty and addiction makes it especially susceptible to those looking to take advantage of its most vulnerable people.